shelleyhoover/UPP465/Lessons/Lesson2.md

 ## Assignment
-**AGOL Web App & Story Map**
+**AGOL Story Map**

 **Due: Tue, June 28th (11:59pm)** Submit Project Log to Blackboard

 **Overview of the assignment:** Students will create an AGOL Story Map

 1. StoryMap: Students can choose to use either a configured StoryMap template or use Storybuilder
-   - Configured Story Map: From web map information page click Create Web App > Configurable Apps > StoryMap.
+   - Configured Story Map (being phased out): From web map information page click Create Web App > Configurable Apps > StoryMap.
+Or use the link [here](https://storymaps-classic.arcgis.com/)
    - StoryBuilder: storymaps.arcgis.com

 **Deliverable:** Project log with URLs to story map, including the following information: